tczajka/sorting-searching/_posts/2020-11-11-zero-power-zero.md

 However, the mistake is not in the step 0<sup>0</sup> = 1.
 The mistake already happened in the previous step, where we simplified the limit to 0<sup>0</sup>.

-A common (incorrect) thinking about this is: we allow calculating limits separately for sub-expressions only if the resulting expression makes sense.
+A common (incorrect) way of thinking about this is: we allow calculating limits separately for sub-expressions only if the resulting expression makes sense.
 If it does not make sense, then doing that is not allowed.
 If only we declare that 0<sup>0</sup> is not a valid expression, the reduction to 0<sup>0</sup> will not be allowed, so it solves the problem.
 If however